Lambing Stays 2027

 Can I cuddle a lamb?

 Yes, absolutely!
-When shed is calm, you’re welcome to enjoy a cuddle and capture photos with the lambs.
+When the shed is calm, you’re welcome to enjoy a cuddle and capture photos with the lambs.

 Can I help in the night?